avoidwork/haro/README.md

 }

 store.batch(data, 'set').then(function(records) {
-  // records is a Tuple of Tuples
+  // records is an Array of Arrays
 }, function (e) {
   console.error(e.stack);
 });